Huhngoku/ADVOCATE/doc/Analysis.md

 ~~~

 This allows us to find concurrent receives on the same channel.
 It is not necessary to
 search for concurrent send on the same channel, because this can behavior
 can and often is useful, e.g. as a form of wait group.

+### Analysis scenario: Goroutine leak

+A goroutine leak is an indefinitely blocked goroutine.

+The [goleak](https://github.com/uber-go/goleak) checks for goroutine leaks.

+In our approach, we can identify potential leaks by checking for goroutines
+where the last recorded event is a "pre" event.

+1. We could check if there is a potential partner.
+Can be done based on HB analysis.

+2. Reorder the trace so that we can enable the "pre" event.